Samuel Leonard Tilley: Political career

-Family
+Personal life

+On May 6, 1843, Tilley married Julia Ann Hanford in Saint John, New Brunswick; they had eight children.
+Hanford died in 1862, leaving Tilley a widower.
+On October 22, 1867, he married Alice Starr Chipman in St. Stephen, New Brunswick; they had two children, including future New Brunswick Premier Leonard Percy de Wolfe Tilley.
+Samuel Leonard Tilley died in 1896 on June 25.

-Hon.
-Samuel Leonard Tilley, C.B., then Minister of Customs, married his second wife on October 20, 1867.
+Tilley, then-Minister of Customs, married his second wife on October 20, 1867.
 Alice Starr Chipman was the daughter of ship owner (The Cedars) Zachariah Chipman and his wife Mary Eliza.
 The couple had two sons Herbert Chipman Tilley, born September 6, 1868, and Leonard Percy DeWolfe Tilley, born May 21, 1870.
 In July 1884, he and his wife were presented to Her Majesty Queen Victoria, at Osborne, by the Princess Louise.
 The couple were activists in the temperance movement.
 During the 13 years the couple lived at Government House, Fredericton no intoxicants were in use at their entertainments.
 Alice was instrumental in the founding of the Victoria College Hospital at Fredericton, New Brunswick.
-She helped found the Industrial School for Boys, the Nurses`Home, the Seamen`s Mission and the Home for Consumptives at Saint John, New Brunswick.
+She helped found the Industrial School for Boys, the Nurses`Home, the Seamen's Mission and the Home for Consumptives at Saint John, New Brunswick.
 The Chipman homestead in St. Stephen, New Brunswick was donated by the heirs of the estate in 1902 to found the Chipman Memorial Hospital.
 Alice was a founding member of the National Council of Women and served as President of the St John Local Council of Women.